Pramoda-S-R/Nanogram-Next/README.md

 - Dev/API page for developers
 - Docs for the devs
 - Terms of Service and Privacy policy
-- dedicated backend
+- dedicated backend (are you mental bruv?)
-- mobile app and desktop app
+- mobile app and desktop app (I don't get paid enogh for tis)
-- IP bans
+- IP bans (make the game first exquisite young lad)

 ## Current Progress